neofenixlive/pilha/README.md

     at the end and are used for control flow.

   2.6 - Error handling.
-    If you write an invalid command or try to read an unknown file, you'll get an error at parse time.
+    If you write an invalid token or try to read an unknown file, you'll get an error at parse time.
     If you try to pop an empty stack or try to